 “Fair Trade”.
 That shouldn’t be too difficult to parse out, right?
 According to Webster “Fair Trade” means “an honest exchange of money for equal value of product.”
 But that’s not what the coffee industry means by “fair trade”.

 To the coffee industry, fair trade means, “you should pay us more money for our coffee because we care more for the farmers than the other guys.”
 In reality, fair trade started out as a social movement to help poor farmers.
-This is where the law of entropy takes over, and this social movement de-evolved into a marketing gimmick, which actually cost the poor farmers more money to be “fair trade” certified.
+This is where the law of entropy takes over, and this social movement de-evolved into a marketing gimmick, which actually cost the poor farmers thousands of dollars to become “fair trade” certified.

 So, it’s gotten to the point that “Fair Trade” doesn’t mean squat.
 It’s 100% marketing hype.

 Let’s take another coffee industry word “Organic”.
 What exactly does “Organic” mean?
 By who’s standard do you certify a coffee bean as “organic”?
 Did you know that each bag of “organic” coffee comes with its own organic certification.
-Well that’s nice, but these “certifications” come in a dozen different formats, some are certified by the grower; some certified by the buyer; some certified by the host country; some certified by an international organization; and some are even certified by our government.
-So, which one the “Real McCoy”?
-It seems like you call just about anything “organic”.
+Well that’s nice, but these “certifications” come in a dozen different formats, some are certified by the grower; some certified by the buyer; some certified by the growing country; some certified by an international organization; and some are even certified by U.S. government contractors.
+So, which organic is the “Real McCoy”?
+It seems like you can call just about anything “organic”.

-Which leaves is with dozens of other confusing coffee industry words.
+Which leaves us with dozens of confusing coffee industry words.
 It’s interesting that if you cross reference any liberal play book with any coffee industry dictionary, you come up with a pretty close match.
 Like: